CSNW/sql-bricks/readme.md

 * .forUpdate() / .forShare()
 * querying directly off of a pseudo-view: `select().from(viewName)`

-Add more/clearer documentation for how abbreviations differ from aliases.

 Lower-priority TODOs:

 * Allow more reuse by supporting .join()s for `UPDATE` and `DELETE` statements, implemented via `WHERE` criteria and placing the table name in the `FROM` and the `USING` clause, respectively.